Theft, Property Destruction & Fraud

 Sentences Relative to the Guideline Range

-• The average guideline minimum slightly increased while the average sentence imposed remained steady over the past five years.
+• The average guideline minimum and the average sentence imposed remained steady over the past five years.

-• The average guideline minimum slightly increased from 28 months in fiscal year 2020 to 31 months in fiscal year 2024.
+• The average guideline minimum was 30 months in fiscal year 2021 and 33 months in fiscal year 2025.

 1 Theft, Property Destruction, and Fraud offenses include cases in which the individual was sentenced under §2B1.1 (Larceny, Embezzlement, and Other Forms of Theft; Offenses Involving Stolen Property; Property Damage or Destruction; Fraud and Deceit; Forgery; Offenses Involving Altered or Counterfeit Instruments Other than Counterfeit Bearer Obligations of the United States).